run-ai/docs/docs/Researcher/best-practices/Saving-Deep-Learning-Checkpoints.md

 By default, you will have 30 seconds to save your checkpoints.

+!!!
+Important Note
+    For the signal to be captured, it must be propagated from the startup script to the python child process.
+See code [here](https://github.com/run-ai/docs/blob/master/quickstart/unattended-execution/startup.sh)

 ## Resuming using Saved Checkpoints

 A Run:AI unattended workload that is resumed, will run the __same startup script__ as on the first run.
 It is the responsibility of the script developer to add code that: